kriserickson/aging-coder/src/posts/2025-07-26-can-a-tiny-llm-beat-a-supervised-model.md

 ---
 layout: post
 category: AI
-title: "Can a Tiny LLM Beat A Supervised Model?"
+title: Can a Tiny LLM Beat A Supervised Model?
 imagefeature: blog/llm-vs-supervised.webp
-description:
+description: 'We compare a compact fine-tuned LLM against a lightweight supervised model for parsing recipes from noisy web pages.
+The article outlines experiments with commercial LLMs, local open-source models, and cost-performance considerations.'
 draft: false
-tags: ["Programming", "LLM", "AI"]
+tags:
+  - Programming
+  - LLM
+  - AI
 ---